dhowe/AdNauseamV1/README.md

 6. Quit the browser after the install, and then re-start Firefox with your profile:

     ```bash
-    $ cfx run -p path/to/your/new-firefox-profile  (on OSX)
+    $ cfx run -p path/to/your/new-firefox-profile
     ```

 7. You can now browse the web, collecting ads in the AdNauseam menu and advault...
-Once you've made some changes, send us your [pull-request](https://help.github.com/articles/creating-a-pull-request/)!
+Once you have made some changes, send us your [pull-request](https://help.github.com/articles/creating-a-pull-request/)!